 That’s where it began.
 Not long after it was built, it fell into disrepair.
 A few decade later, someone purchased and restored it.
 Since then, it’s been the destination for art galleries, rock concerts, weddings, and other private festivities.

-Who knew that you had to go to Michigan to cosplay as a fairy-tale princess on your wedding day!
+Who knew that you could to go to Michigan to cosplay as a fairy-tale princess on your wedding day!?
+Anyone?
+Is this even something we need to know?

 Regardless of its origin story, touring Castle Farms was a great experience.
 It was a fun day of history and relaxation that also fulfilled one of my childhood dreams of being able to play in a castle.
 And life-size chess… don’t forget to play an epic game of life-size chess.